TheMightyAmondee/CustomTokens/README.md

 - YearsMarried
 - QuestIDsCompleted, a list of quest ids that the player has completed
 - QuestsCompleted, the total number of quests completed
-- SOKeysCompleted, a list of the special orders a player has completed.
+- SOIDsCompleted, a list of the special orders a player has completed.
 See Special order data for how to interpret return values
 - SOCompleted, total number different of special orders completed
 - DeathCount
 - DeathCountMarried, an extension of DeathCount that tracks how many times a player has died after being married.